ihhub/fheroes2/doc/README_PSV.md

 Copy HEROES2.AGG and HEROES2X.AGG (if you own Price of Loyalty expansion) from the original games "DATA" folder into "ux0:data/fheroes2/data" and everything from "MAPS" folder into "ux0:data/fheroes2/maps".

 Music files in OGG format (from GoG release of the game) should be placed into the "ux0:data/fheroes2/music/" folder.
-To enable OGG music set "music = external" option in "ux0:data/fheroes2/fheroes2.cfg".

 fheroes2 supports ingame cinematics.
 To play into and/or other videos, make sure that all of "*.SMK" files are placed inside "ux0:data/fheroes2/heroes2/anim/" folder.